When do you need a residential license?

 A license to place children into foster care or residential placement is required whenever a person, agency, corporation, or Massachusetts State department wishes to approve foster homes and/or select foster homes or residential programs for children under the age of 18.
 Foster care means care in a private home on a 24 hour basis provided by a person or a person who is not related to the children they care for by blood, marriage or adoption.
 In Massachusetts, EEC licenses the foster care agencies and the agencies license or approve their own foster parents.
 Foster care may be long or short term and children may be placed into foster care on a planned or emergency basis.

 A license to place children for adoption is required whenever a person, agency, corporation or Massachusetts State department wishes to approve persons as adoptive parents and/or wishes to select adoptive placements for children.
 Placement of a child for adoption by anyone other than a licensed adoption agency is not legal in Massachusetts.

 What if I am exempt from licensing?

 In Massachusetts, a license is required to provide most child care services.
 In some circumstances, the caring arrangement may be exempt from licensure and may not require a license.
-If you believe your childcare program is exempt from licensure, the Application for Child Care Licensing Exemption must be completed and submitted to your Regional Office for approval.
+If you believe your childcare program is exempt from licensure, the Licensing Exemption Request Application must be completed and submitted to your Regional Office for approval.
 You are not exempt from licensing unless approval has been granted from EEC.